BlueWorld1/twitch-vod-downloader/README.md

 I have 0 knowledge on video stream/encoding/decoding... so probably there is many things that can be improved

 I have created this script to share the file over a media server and being able to read this file from anywere and not only on browsers.

+Another project is work in progress here: https://github.com/BlueWorld1/twitch-vod-downloader-electron.
+The goal is to have a bundled application.
+The app is currently working and can download VOD but it's few hours of work only.